Application into the Master of Public Policy are accepted for Fall Semester ONLY. The application deadline each year is JUNE 15.

 Linked BA/BS-MPP Applicants: You will generate an application form online as described in the steps above.
 Linked BA/BS-MPP students may apply under certain circumstances to Spring Semester.

-The Master of Public Policy program offers competitive Departmental assistantships for incoming students.
-Recipients of the Departmental assistantships work during the Fall and Spring semesters (10 hours if the assistantship is quarter-time or 20 hours if the assistantship is half-time) on research, teaching, or administrative assignments for the program.
+The Master of Public Policy program offers a limited number of competitively-awarded assistantships for incoming students.
+Recipients of MPP Program graduate assistantships work during the Fall and Spring semesters (10 hours if the assistantship is quarter-time or 20 hours if the assistantship is half-time) on research, teaching, or administrative assignments for the program.
 In return, recipients receive a stipend, tuition and fee waivers (for 9 credits for the Fall and Spring semesters), and health insurance coverage.

 IPPSR Fellows